shubhamshubhankar/Indexer/README.md

-# Indexer
+# Java-based Text Indexing Application
-This is a program which indexes  all the terms of the documents of the corpus.
+This is a Java program for text indexing, which takes in a file containing names of files to be indexed, scans each file to extract the words and assigns a document number to each file.
+It then builds a hash map to map each unique word to the document number(s) where it appears.
+The program also implements stop word removal and stemming to improve the quality of the indexed words.
+The output is a dictionary of words and the corresponding documents where they appear.